 - add a new empty object, name it RogueMainInventory, add an Inventory comp to it, ContentSize: 24, Persistent:false

 - drag a UICamera prefab (from the Demos/PixelRogue/Prefabs folder) into the scene, disable its Armor, Weapon and Bomb inventory displays (as we only have the Main inventory in our scene)

-- select the sphere, move it on top of the cube to pick the item
+- press play in the editor, in scene view, select the sphere, move it on top of the cube to pick the item

 - press I to open the inventory

 Here are alternative steps, slightly more advanced, that will show you how to setup an inventory display and create an item from scratch :

 - fresh install of CE v8.0 on 2019.4.40f1

 - create a new, empty scene